These spinach mushroom pork chops have a creamy garlic sauce that comes together quickly and makes an excellent weeknight dinner.

 - Take the pork chops out of the fridge 15-30 minutes before starting the recipe if possible.
 Season the pork generously with salt & pepper on both sides.

 - In a deep skillet, add the olive oil and 1 tablespoon of the butter over medium-high heat.
-Let the pan heat up for a few minutes, and once it's hot, cook the pork chops for 3-5 minutes/side or until lightly browned (3 minutes for thinner chops and 5 minutes for pork chops that are up to 1" thick).
+Let the pan heat up for a few minutes, and once it's hot, cook the pork chops for 3-5 minutes/side or until golden (3 minutes for thinner chops and 5 minutes for pork chops that are up to 1" thick).
 Once the pork chops are done searing, transfer them to a plate.

 - Add the remaining butter and the mushrooms, garlic, and Italian seasoning to the skillet.
 Cook the mushrooms for about 5-6 minutes or until they've released their water and the water has just about cooked off.